-As the First Regular Session of the Missouri 101st General Assembly convenes, legislators will face numerous topics, with budgetary issues likely being the most difficult.
+As the Second Regular Session of the Missouri 101st General Assembly convenes, legislators will face numerous topics.
+Budgetary and appropriations issue are often at the forefront.
 While the State appropriations process may not directly affect most of Missouri's public pension plans, a primary source of revenue for all plans is the Missouri taxpayer.
 This fundamental concept continues to be paramount when the General Assembly sets public policy.
-To monitor pension related legislation during the 2021 legislative session, weekly updates are posted to the JCPER's website: https://icper.org/weekly-pension-legislation/
+To monitor pension related legislation during the 2022 legislative session, weekly updates are posted to the JCPER's website: https://icper.org/weekly-pension-legislation/

-State Legislation: During the 2020 regular session, legislators introduced thirty-nine pension-related bills.
-At the end of session, three pension-related bills were truly agreed to and finally passed.
-The Governor signed all three into law.
+State Legislation: During the 2021 regular session, legislators introduced forty-nine pension-related bills.
+At the end of session, no bills passed that directly related to state and local public retirement plan benefits.
+However, two bills passed that might impact certain retirees at the individual level or impact members of a particular public employee retirement system.